PEAKE-Technology-Partners/peakeutils/README.md

 # peakeutils
-custom scripts that aid in productivity
+Custom utilities that aid in productivity

 ## Userscript: connectwise-manage-tab-title.user.js
 A userscript that dynamically sets the browser tab title based on the current page heading in Connectwise Manage